hackerstolz/mobilityhacks-api/graphcool/README.md

 Look out for two friendly developers in green t-shirts at the hackathon ready to help you.

-You can also [chat to our CTO](http://slack.graph.cool) who is sitting at his desk ready to help you.
+You can also [chat to our CTO](http://slack.graph.cool) who is sitting at his desk waiting to answer your questions.

 ## Get Started